flatlanderone/flatlander-modding/Utilities/RobocopyOnChange/readme.md

-# Copy On Change Utility
+# Copy On Change  WIP

 ## About
 Robocopy batch file that copies the mod files from the work folder to the testing folder when they are saved.